This is my very first blog post; please bear with me.

-After trying to conceive for just one month, I began to grow our Melody, until 26+6 weeks due to severe pre-eclampsia, where mummy was extremely close to fitting (or so we have been told) weighing in at 1lb 5oz!!!
+After trying to conceive for just one month, I began to grow our Melody, until 26+6 weeks due to severe pre-eclampsia, where I was extremely close to fitting, we didn’t know this until after her birth; she weighed just 1lb 5oz!!!
 She was born a feisty little monkey, keeping us and the nurses on their toes on a daily basis.
 Our miniature hero!
 Coming on in leaps and bounds, the roller-coaster slowly climbing high, reaching a discharge date that we could hope for….

-While still being ventilated she was passed to us, I felt to scared so John (my husband) held her, both begging her to stay and play.
-Willing the nurses to say it was a mistake and that she was having her usual apnoea, or a bad day.
+While still being ventilated she was passed to us, I felt too scared so John (my husband) held her, both begging her to stay and play.
+Willing the nurses to say it was a mistake and that she was having her usual apnoea or a bad day.
 She was baptised in a few minutes.

 Her ventilator was removed, I knew I had to hold her.

 09:30 1st April our perfect miniature hero became too tired-forever sleeping.

 I have written a full journal of our journey, “Butterflies and Snowdrops” though “not ready” to share.